 - 2.30 Priorities and actions for Communities CLD teams are identified in Locality Plans from Community Profiles and local Stories of Place using local demographic information and relevant data.
 These cover a wide range of support and provision for vulnerable families, children and young people, and adults of all ages.
 Working in partnership with other agencies is key to extending and enhancing the range of learning and volunteering opportunities available, and this includes provision for over 50s.
-These are currently reported in terms of meeting locality targets and overall figures capturing numbers of learning records the number of adult and child family members where the adults can be older grandparents or kinship carers. - 2.31 ECS also hosts the Corporate Research and Information function which has a key role in providing the local statistics and information on demographics and socio-economics to inform decision-making and service provision for the area's older generation.
+These are currently reported in terms of meeting locality targets and overall figures capturing numbers of learners rather than broken down into age categories, for example family learning records the number of adult and child family members where the adults can be older grandparents or kinship carers. - 2.31 ECS also hosts the Corporate Research and Information function which has a key role in providing the local statistics and information on demographics and socio-economics to inform decision-making and service provision for the area's older generation.